S. David Wu

-Szu-yung David Wu is a Taiwanese-American engineer, currently serving as 8th president of Baruch College at the City University of New York since July 2020.
-He served as provost of George Mason University from 2014 to 2020.
+Szu-yung David Wu (吳思永 (Wú Sīyǒng)) is a Taiwanese-American engineer who has been the president of Baruch College since 2020.
+He was previously the provost of George Mason University from 2014 to 2020.

-Education
+Early life and education

+Wu was born in Taipei, Taiwan, the youngest of four children.
+His parents were waishengren Chinese intellectuals who moved to Taiwan during the Great Retreat after the Chinese Civil War.

-Wu received a BS from Tunghai University in Taichung, Taiwan, and a MS and a PhD in industrial engineering from Pennsylvania State University.
+Wu graduated from Tunghai University with a Bachelor of Science in engineering in 1981.
+After finishing his undergraduate studies, he served in the Republic of China Navy for two years.
+He then earned an M.S. in 1985 and his Ph.D. in 1987 in systems engineering from Pennsylvania State University.

 Career

 Wu served as Dean of the Rossin College of Engineering and Applied Science and held the Lee Iacocca endowed chair at Lehigh University, where the S. David Wu Endowed Scholarship was created in his honor in 2014.

 Wu has served on both national and international boards including the National Science Foundation and the Science Foundation of Ireland.
 He is a board member emeritus of the Thayer School of Engineering at Dartmouth College.